 Background on Data | Federal | DOC | County Jails | ICE | Juvenile | Resources

 Below you can find information about the COVID-19 outbreak in sites of detention in Illinois.
 These include: six federal prisons, 51 state-managed facilities, 102 counties (most of which have a jail), 3 ICE detention facilities, and 5 juvenile detention centers managed by the state and 16 at the county level.
 Drawing on data from diverse public, nonprofit, and media sources, the below information provides an overview, with links to additional information.
-The data is pulled together with a narrative about policy measures.

 Background on data